baddymaster/torrent-hound/README.md

 Run `pip install -r requirements.txt` in the shell to install all dependencies

+### Update existing Intallation
+If installed via `git`, then simply run `git pull` in the shell after navigating to the `torrent-hound` directory Otherwise download the latest binary from the `releases` section of this repository

 ### Usage
 Download the `torrent-hound` binary from the `bin/` directory.